The-Magicians-Code/TensorRT-TF1-TF2-PyTorch/tf2/README.md

-Code related to model quantisation with TensorRT for TensorFlow 1.x
+Code related to model quantisation with TensorRT for TensorFlow 2.x

 # your_model
 Well... as the title suggests
-Creates a MobileNetV2 model instance and saves it as a Keras .h5 file
+Creates a MobileNetV2 model instance and saves it as a protobuf (.pb) frozen model file

-# freeze_build_trt
+# build_trt
-Freezes the previously created model, optimises it with TensorRT and saves the optimised model engine
+Loads the previously created model, optimises it with TensorRT and saves the optimised model engine

 # load_trt